CortexIATest/CTXExcel/README.md

 # CTXExcel
 Cortex Subtasks which interact with Microsoft Excel.
+The main benefit of the CTXExcel module is it does not require Microsoft Excel to be installed on the Cortex application server to create and modify the workbook.

 ## Table of Contents